netidx/netidx-book/src/administration/id_map.md

 3600 s) controls how long the resolver caches successful lookups per caller.

-`netidx conf install resolver --auth tls` writes this section for you and drops a matching `id-map.unit` so the daemon comes up alongside the resolver under the activation supervisor.
+`netidx admin resolver install --auth tls` writes this section for you and drops a matching `id-map.unit` so the daemon comes up alongside the resolver under the activation supervisor.
 Pass `--no-id-map` to skip that and fall back to the platform `/bin/id`.